biojava/biojava.github.io/_wikis/AapropsSkype_20110505.md

 -   add biojava3-aa-prop module to the top level maven configuration file
--   mail biojava-dev for priorities of properties
+-   mail biojava-dev for priorities of properties, ask for ideas for any new properties
 -   develop high level interfaces for the main physico-chemical properties